werayco/LLM-Evaluation/readme.md

-# How to run this project
+# How to run this Agentic RAG project
 1. Clone this repository
 ```console
 git clone https://github.com/werayco/LLM-Evaluation.git